Venkat-Narayan-07/azproject/README.md

 6. Once done, please run the following command: sudo python3 app.py
 7. Both regions should be connected to each other using VNet-VNet Peering.
 8. Finally, your Traffic Manager should be pointing to the application gateway

+# the whole deployment is documented along with screenshots in a pdf file named "Azure Administrator Capstone Project AZ."